(c) 2024 PillSync.com

 Relief of Heartburn During Maintenance of Healed Erosive Esophagitis

-The percentage of 24-hour heartburn-free days through Week 24 was evaluated for non-inferiority as a secondary endpoint as shown in Table 15.
+The percentage of 24-hour heartburn-free days through Week 24 was evaluated for non-inferiority as a secondary endpoint, as shown in Table 16.

-Table 15: Percentage of 24-Hour Heartburn-Free Days through Week 24
+Table 16: Percentage of 24-Hour Heartburn-Free Days in Adults with Healed Erosive Esophagitis Through Week 24

 Parameter Treatment Group Treatment Difference(95% Confidence Interval)